dhbridge/curriculum/source/modules/2014-09-19-installation.markdown

 One of the things that makes Python so powerful is the ability to use libraries, or packages of code, and to combine these together in our own programs.
 Pip is a tool that helps us install and use those packages of code.

-The easiest way to install pip is through the use of a Python program called get-pip.py, which you can download here: [https://raw.githubusercontent.com/pypa/pip/master/contrib/get-pip.py](https://raw.githubusercontent.com/pypa/pip/master/contrib/get-pip.py).
-When you open this link, you might be scared of the massive jumble of code that awaits you.
-Please don’t be.
+The easiest way to install Pip is through the use of a Python program called get-pip.py, which you can download here: [https://raw.githubusercontent.com/pypa/pip/master/contrib/get-pip.py](https://raw.githubusercontent.com/pypa/pip/master/contrib/get-pip.py).
+When you open this link, you might be scared of the massive jumble of code that awaits you--don’t be!
 Simply use your browser to save this page under its default name, which is get-pip.py.

-Open PowerShell as admin by right-clicking on the PowerShell icon and select "Run as Admin."
+Open PowerShell with administrator privileges by right-clicking on the PowerShell icon and select "Run as Admin."

-Enter the following commands in PowerShell to download the bootstrap scripts for easy_install and pip:
+Enter the following commands in PowerShell to download the bootstrap scripts for Pip:

     mkdir c:\envs
     cd c:\envs